 This is why today we refer to the City of Ottawa as unceded land.
 It was never surrendered to any Crown based overseas.

-SSIMA is positioned to become an integral part of Canada’s history in the years to come.
+The SSIMAs are positioned to become an integral part of Canada’s history in the years to come.
 You can help ensure that Indigenous presence and participation from the music community is available to a wider audience by spreading the word!